 I’ve been thinking a lot about racism for two reasons.

-First, The Good Wife and two of our children went down to Washington DC for spring break.
+First, Mrs. T. and two of our children went down to Washington DC for spring break.
 At one point, they were walking around town, and an older person muttered loudly, “They train those little Orientals for war from a young age.”

 It’s an interesting comment because my children are ½ Asian, but I supposed they looked “Asian enough” to draw a response.
 It’s interesting because our family in Indonesia suffered much during World War II, when Japan invaded.
 In other words, I’m from a country that was a victim in the war, not an aggressor.

 So, as we all know racism today is alive and well.

 Second, some articles about Senate candidate Elizabeth Warren have caught my eye (one is here).
 She for nine years listed herself as a Native American in trade directories used to find diversity candidates, during a time when law schools were under pressure to hire more minorities.